nastiausenko/SelfAssessment/Skills/JavaScript.md

   - function declaration: 🖐️ used
   - function expression: 🖐️ used
   - return: 🖐️ used
-  - default parameters: 👂 heard
+  - default parameters: 🎓 known
-  - functional object
+  - functional object: 👂 heard
 - Data structures
   - Array: 🖐️ used
   - mixin